tsayula/Bikes_Repo/Readme.md

-While Austin is a booming metropolis City, we aim to analyze whether a pizza shop or a bike shop would be more lucrative!
+While Austin is a booming metropolis City, we aim to analyze whether a pizza shop or a taco shop would be more lucrative!

 ## Data

-The data compares the the number of bikes shops and pizza restaurants by zipcodes and ratings, in order to determine if there is an opporunity for either.
+The data compares the the number of taco shops and pizza restaurants by ratings, in order to determine if there is an opporunity for either.

+### Analysis:

+-Step 1: Comparing the total number of existing taco shops to pizza shops:

+-Step 2: Analyze the number of taco shops and pizza shops by average rating:

+-Step 3: Evaluate the total number of observations for each star rating (1-5) by Category (Pizza, Tacos):

+-Step 4: Determine

 <img src="http://www.austinbike.com/images/sliders/one.jpg" width="400" height="200">